mstahv/vaadin-in-akka/readme.md

 The build uses currently Maven, so you can just import it to your favourite IDE and start playing with it.
 At least [NetBeans 8](https://netbeans.org) works out of the box with its Java 8 support.
 Also, if you just wish to see how the app looks, you can use `mvn package jetty:run` to launch the app locally from command line.

 Note for Scala fanatics: You can rewrite any part of the application with Scala as well, and still use nice combination of Akka and Vaadin.
-Mixing them works fine e.g. with [maven-scala-plugin](http://scala-tools.org/mvnsites/maven-scala-plugin/) or switching into sbt build.
+Mixing them works fine e.g. with [maven-scala-plugin](http://scala-tools.org/mvnsites/maven-scala-plugin/) or using the sbt build.
 And I'm sure you can also save some lines of code too ;-)

-###sbt
+### Building/running with Maven

+mvn package jetty:run

+### SBT

 Running Jetty

     sbt container:start ~aux-compile

-Compiling widgetset
+Generating Eclipse configurations:

-    sbt compileVaadinWidgetsets
+    sbt eclipse

 ###TODO:

- * Collect feedback
  * Use Java 8 date types in StockQuote
  * Consider using Spring or Vaadin CDI to inject system & stocks hub reference
  * Consider adding similar "twitter AI" to suggest buy/hold/sell as in original example.
 That would make this example a "somelainen muija", Sorry, can't translate :-)
- * Add suplemental sbt build (I guess that is a requirement) and contribute as [Activator template](https://typesafe.com/activator/template/contribute)